Taro Bubble Tea

 - The drink is the best when assembled and served immediately when the tapioca balls are still warm.
 After 4 hours, they’ll start to harden.

 - Don’t wait for the tapioca balls to completely cool down before adding it to the drink.
-Warm tapioca balls have the perfect chew and they’re so much better than when they have cooled down.
-Just don’t add it to the drink when it’s hot.
+Hot (but not too hot to eat) tapioca balls have the perfect chew.

 - If you prefer weaker tea, use 1 tea bag instead of 2 using the same amount of water.